Portrait Sketchbooking By Gabriela Niko

 This course will give you an excellent explanation of how to use art apps such as the Snapseed photo app will improve the finishing touches of a completed sketch.

-You can use other apps, but to colorize and add special shading on your sketches, it doesn’t get any easier than what Snapseed can offer for free!
+You can use other apps, but to colorize and add special shading to your sketches, it doesn’t get any easier than what Snapseed can offer for free!
 It’s also packed with many features that you can download on any smartphone to make your sketches look more professional.